zackhanni/soundslikesoma/_services/02-mixing-mastering.md

 description: radio quality mixing and mastering services for flat rates.
 tags: [studio,mixing,mastering,stems]
 ---
+Greater control over the sonic shape and balance of your music.

 Let us clean up your personally recorded songs, or fix a mix recorded at another studio.